Thursday, 16 April 2026

 The f/3.5 AI-S was sunset in 1983 by which time the very well regarded 28mm f/2.8 AI-S had been released.
 Over time, the 28mm f/2.8 AI-S reputation (and its long production run) keeps it in conversations but if you were to consider a manual 28mm, is the slower f/3.5 worth considering?

 The 28mm f/3.5 AI and AI-S lenses share the same optical formula but different barrel construction so picking up either is a good bet.
-They are nearly identical in size/weight but the AI has a 200 degrees focus throw compared to the 90 degrees of the AI-S.
+Due to the internal changes to the AI-S version, Richard Haw states the AI-S is more prone to oil getting onto the aperture blades due to the helicoid and aperture being part of the same physical block - this is not the case with the AI.
+The AI and AI-S f/3.5 are nearly identical in size/weight but the AI has a 200 degrees focus throw compared to the 90 degrees of the AI-S

-Incredibly, the 28mm f/3.5 AI lens is very sharp wide open with very good contrast.
-This is indeed a surprise given the f/2.8 AI-S is renowned for sharpness.
+Incredibly, the 28mm f/3.5 AI lens is very sharp wide open with very good contrast in my comparison with the 28mm f/2.8 AI-S. This is indeed a surprise given the f/2.8 AI-S is renowned for sharpness and the slower and older lens is right up there wide open.
+Contrast seems a touch better on the slower lens too wide open but this gap closes as we stop both the f/2.8 AI-S.

 centre crops, shot at 1.5ft - click for full size